itskavyagupta/synthetic-image-through-diffusion/README.md

 In 'Derm-T2IM' paper, by Muhammad Ali Farooq et al., they developed a stable diffusion model for generating synthetic images of skin cancer which we tried to replicate. [https://arxiv.org/pdf/2401.05159]

 For the validation of synthetic data, we engaged in a comprehensive evaluation of the generated images sourced from the ”Derm-T2IM” study by Muhammad Ali Farooq et al.
 Our approach involved employing a skin lesion classifier based on the Vision Transformer (ViT) architecture to assess the authenticity and clinical relevance of these synthetic images.
+This was the model used to generate the final synthetic images: [https://huggingface.co/MAli-Farooq/Derm-T2IM]

 # Result